LeoHaoVIP/hexo-theme-yoga/README.md

 - [hexo-blog-encrypt-another](https://github.com/wzpan/hexo-generator-search) (for Encrypted Post)

-  > `hexo-blog-encrypt-another` is another version of `hexo-blog-encrypt-another`, it will refresh current page when user passed the verification, which will help the page regenerate the toc.
+  > `hexo-blog-encrypt-another` is another version of `hexo-blog-encrypt`, it will refresh current page when user passed the verification, which will help the page regenerate the toc.

   ```
 $ npm install hexo-blog-encrypt-another --save